 - The Cupcake Bar announced it will be accepting orders for cupcakes, cupcake kits, and gift cards.
 You can order these by email or by calling (512) 903-0187.

-- You can order gift cards from Wholly Bagels by visiting the restaurant’s website.
+- You can order gift cards from Wholly Bagels by visiting the restaurant’s website or order for pick-up at their William Cannon location.

 - You can order gift cards from Kellie’s Baking Co. by visiting the bakery’s website.